deep-finder/tirfm-deepfinder/README.md

 - You can also use the "Add points" and "Delete selected point" buttons from the layer controls.
 - When you annotated all events, save your annotations to xml by choosing the `File > Save selected layer(s)...` menu, or by using ctrl+S (command+S on a mac), **and choose the *Napadi DeepFinder (\*.xml)* format**.
 Save the file beside the movie, and name it `expert_annotation.xml` (this should result in the `exocytose_data/movie1/expert_annotation.xml` with the above example).

-Annotate all training and validation movies with this procedure ; you should end up with the following folder structure:
+Annotate all training and validation movies with this procedure; you should end up with the following folder structure:

 ```
 exocytose_data